 Join Octofree to get a handy, printable chart of substitutions for common ingredients.

-I started gathering a bunch of different recipes for strawberry cake, and got to work testing ingredient combinations until I arrived at this version.
-I used fresh summer strawberries in the batter and icing, replaced shortening in the icing with coconut oil and included lemon zest, lemon juice and coconut milk in the batter for a tropical flavor perfect for warm weather dinner parties.
+I tested this simple recipe out last summer, and wow, it’s a winner!
+I used fresh summer strawberries in the batter and icing, replaced shortening in the recipe I worked from with coconut oil and included lemon zest, lemon juice and coconut milk in the batter for a tropical flavor perfect for summer celebrations of all kinds.

 Enjoy!